temporalio/documentation/CONTRIBUTING.md

 Each JSON configuration file in [guide-gen/guide-configs](guide-gen/guide-configs) relates to a specific concept and identifies related Markdown files.
 The [index.js](guide-gen/index.js) script uses these configuration files to generate guides such as [Concepts](https://docs.temporal.io/docs/temporal/#) and [Application development](https://docs.temporal.io/docs/application-development-guide).

-To update the Concept or Application development guide, make your changes in the source file.
-For example, if you found a typo on the Concept section _What is a Task_, you would open [docs/concepts/what-is-a-task.md](docs/concepts/what-is-a-task.md) and make the edit directly there.
+To update a guide, make your changes in the source files that are named in the matching configuration file.
+For example, if you found a typo in the Concept section _What is a Task?_, you would open [docs/concepts/what-is-a-task.md](docs/concepts/what-is-a-task.md) and make the edit directly there.
 Then rebuild the Concept guide by running the following commands:

 ```bash
 yarn